Lucky mascot thumbnail 1

 Gallery label

-Actors have a great tradition of superstitions unique to the stage.
-They believe it is lucky to have a cat in the theatre, but unlucky if one runs across the stage during a performance.
-The actor Alan Wheatley avoided the problem with this mascot, keeping it in his dressing room wherever his career took him.(2008)
+Performers have a great tradition of superstitions unique to the stage.
+They believe it is lucky to have a cat in the theatre, but unlucky if one runs across the stage during a show.
+The actor Alan Wheatley avoided the problem with this mascot, which he always kept in his dressing room.

 Credit line